HaidarJbeily7/write-up/frontend/README.md

-# Frontend for Elevate Your Writing
+# Frontend for Write-Up

-This directory contains the frontend code for the Elevate Your Writing project.
+This directory contains the frontend code for the Write-Up project.

 ## Technology Stack (Proposed)